netpie2015/netpie-docs/PieSketch/p5js/p5/cone.rst

 **พารามิเตอร์**

-- ``radius``  : radius of the bottom surface
+- ``radius``  Number: radius of the bottom surface

-- ``height``  : height of the cone
+- ``height``  Number: height of the cone

-- ``detailX``  : optional: number of segments, the more segments the smoother geometry default is 24
+- ``detailX``  Number: optional: number of segments, the more segments the smoother geometry default is 24

-- ``detailY``  : optional: number of segments, the more segments the smoother geometry default is 16
+- ``detailY``  Number: optional: number of segments, the more segments the smoother geometry default is 16

 .. raw:: html